The value of specialist medical negligence solicitors

 By being recognised and accredited by their Specialist Clinical Negligence Panel, first established in 1983, this indicates that a solicitor:

-- Is an expert within the areas of medical law they work in
+- Is an expert within the area of medical law

 - Demonstrates high levels of empathy and care towards clients